PKITNEXT/pkitnext-scep-api-tester/README.md

 | [**SCEP API Tester**](#scep-api-tester) | GUI diagnostic tool — test a SCEP server in one click | Windows, macOS |
 | [**Windows Certificate Agent**](#windows-certificate-agent) | Automated enrollment & renewal as a Windows service | Windows |

-Both tools are built in Rust on top of a shared `scep-core` library that implements RFC 8894.
+Both tools are built in a library that implements RFC 8894.

 ---